System Logs & Milestones

 • Scaled the GitOps engine to support multi-tenant synchronization across multiple repositories.

-• established a pipeline to ingest Systemd journal logs into Loki via Promtail.
+• Established host-level Systemd journal ingestion into Loki via Promtail.

 Chapter 2: The Platform Core